lczub/robotframework-magik/README.rst

 Introduction
 ------------

-Provides `Robot Framework`_ high level keywords for automated testing `Smallworld Magik`_ images / sessions and Python scripts to start and stop Smallworld Images with a remote_cli.
+Provides `Robot Framework`_ keywords for automated testing `Smallworld Magik`_ images (4.x) and sessions (5.x).
+It includes also a Robot library and Python scripts to start and stop Magik images (4.x) / sessions (5.x) with a remote_cli.

+Some feature
+^^^^^^^^^^^^

+- each production image / session based on a *swaf* can be tested without loading additional modification code
+- `Robot Framework`_ keyword-driven testing approach allows to hide complex Magik requests in readable keywords
+- supports Smallworld 4.2/4.3 images and Smallworld 5.1 sessions
+- it is possible to handle several images / sessions during one test run, for example to test there interaction
+- the combination with Robot Framework `Standard Test Libraries`_  like *XML /  OperatingSystem* or `External Test Libraries`_ like *Selenium2Library / Database Library / HTTP library* allows to test the interaction with external systems
+- the communication via telnet allows to test images / sessions running in a different network
+- running in a Jython_ environment allows to test the interaction with Java libraries

+**Robot Framework Magik** can also be used as a remote control for Magik images (4.x) and sessions (5.x)

+Some details
+^^^^^^^^^^^^

-The Robot Magik keywords robot_magik_base.txt_ uses the `TelnetLibrary`_ to send commands to Magik images and read there response.
+The Robot Magik keywords robot_magik_base.txt_ uses the TelnetLibrary_ to send commands to Magik images / sessions and read there response.

-- Precondition is, that the Magik image or session must have started remote_cli.
+Precondition is, that the Magik image / session under test has started a remote_cli to allow a telnet communication.

-  See library RobotMagikLauncher.py_ or script robot_start_magik_image.py_
-- Details, how to start a remote_cli manually and which keywords exists, see `Keyword Documentation robot_magik_base`_.
+- `Keyword Documentation robot_magik_base`_ explains, how to start a remote_cli manually and which keywords exists
-- Use library RobotMagikLauncher.py_ to start an image or session directly inside the robot test suite (for example as setup )
+- Use library RobotMagikLauncher.py_ to start an image / session directly inside the robot tests (for example as suite setup )
-- or use the Python script robot_start_magik_image.py_ to start automatically an image with a remote_cli outside the robot test
+- or use the Python script robot_start_magik_image.py_ to start an image / session with a remote_cli from outside the robot test

-The Robot Magik keywords robot_magik_dsview.txt_ defines additional keywords for testing Smallworld ds_views, ds_collections and rwo records.
+The Robot Magik keywords robot_magik_dsview.txt_ defines additional keywords for testing Smallworld ds_views, ds_collections and rwo_records.

 - see `Keyword Documentation robot_magik_dsview`_.

-The Robot Magik library RobotMagikLauncher.py_ defines keyword to start and stop Magik images (SW4.x) or sessions (SW5.x) directly inside a robot test suite
+The Robot Magik library RobotMagikLauncher.py_ defines keyword to start and stop Magik images (SW4.x) or sessions (SW5.x) directly inside a robot test suite via the gis.exe launcher program on Windows

 - see `Keyword Documentation RobotMagikLauncher`_.
+- uses the ProcessLibrary_ for handling the image / session process

-The Python script robot_start_magik_image.py_
-- starts a Smallworld Magik image via the gis.exe launcher program on Windows
+The Python script robot_start_magik_image.py_ starts Magik images (SW4.x) or sessions (SW5.x) outside a robot test run via the gis.exe launcher program on Windows

 - starts a remote_cli inside this image
 - stores the process id in a Pid-File